Common Name: Japanese pieris

 Bloom Description: White

 Leaf: Colorful, Evergreen

 Other: Winter Interest

 Tolerate: Deer, Heavy Shade

-Best grown in humusy, organically rich, acidic, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, slightly acidic, medium moisture, well-drained soil in full sun to part shade.
 In St. Louis, Japanese pieris doesn’t seem to perform well in most locations.
-Summer foliage decline and reduced vigor results in weakened plants that may succumb to harsh winters.
-It grows best in locations sheltered from wind with part afternoon shade.
+Summer foliage decline and reduced vigor results in weakened plants that may succumb to a harsh winter.
+It grows best in locations sheltered from wind with some afternoon shade.
 Remove spent flowers immediately after bloom.